 The Office of the Vice President for Research (OVPR) is pleased to announce the UConn Microbiome Research Seed Grant program.
 In support of the Provost’s Academic Plan Award for the UConn Microbiome Initiative, the OVPR will provide $150,000 per year for 3 years to support innovative and collaborative research proposals that will lead to new proposals for extramural funding in microbiome research.

-- Proposals due on Friday, 9/22/2017 by 5PM to email@example.com (see below for proposal guidelines and further instructions)
+- Proposals due on Friday, 9/7/2018 by 5PM through our new Competition Portal (coming soon) See below for proposal guidelines and further instructions.

 The proposals will follow NSF-IOS or DEB Preliminary Proposal guidelines, and must include the following:

 - a one-page list of personnel

 - a four-page research plan